Vlad Love

 Vlad Love (ぶらどらぶ, Burado Rabu) is a Japanese original net animation (ONA) anime series created by Mamoru Oshii.
 It was animated by Drive and produced by Ichigo Animation.
 The series was directed by Mamoru Oshii and Junji Nishimura.
 It was originally scheduled to premiere in October 2020, but it was delayed due to the effects of the COVID-19 pandemic.
 The first half of the series was released online in February 2021, while the second half was released online in March 2021.
 The series is a slapstick comedy centred on a vampire girl and a high school girl.

+Plot

+Mitsugu Bamba, a high school student obsessed with donating blood, one day encounters a pale, mysterious girl named Mai Vlad Transylvania at a blood donation center.
+After Mai causes a disturbance and collapses, Mitsugu takes her home, only to discover that she is a vampire who has come from Romania, but is unable to drink blood by biting humans.

+Taking responsibility for Mai, Mitsugu allows her to live with her and provides her with her blood.
+In order to secure a steady supply, Mitsugu confides in the eccentric school nurse, Chihiro Chimatsuri, who suggests creating a Blood Donation Club at their school.
+With Chihiro acting as advisor, the club attracts a group of unusual students, each with their own quirks, and they gradually become involved in keeping Mai's identity a secret while supporting her.